tonethar/IGME-330-Spring-2023/hw/hw-3.md

   - contains `class Favorite{...}`
     - is a *model class* that has `fid` (stands for "favorites ID"), `text`, `url` and `comments` properties
     - NB - generally, a *model class* is a data structure we use to define the "shape" of our application data
       - in Java or JavaScript or C# you would likely use a `class`
       - in TypeScript you would likely use an `interface`
+    - when you create a new `Favorite instance`, give it a unique `fid`
 - **myBookmark.js**
   - contains `class MyBookmark extends HTMLElement{...}`
     - is a component class that displays the information for 1 favorite